altermo/vim-plugin-list/README.md

 This is a list of plugins.
 _TODO: categorize and document_

-_NOTE: this list may contain github mirrors_
+_NOTE: this list may contain  mirrors._

 _Other vim plugin lists: [awesome-vim](https://github.com/akrawchyk/awesome-vim), [neovim-official-list](https://github.com/neovim/neovim/wiki/Related-projects#plugins)_